arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``prioritize_pieces`` takes a vector of integers, one integer per piece in the torrent.
 All the piece priorities will be updated with the priorities in the vector.

+The second overload of ``prioritize_pieces`` that takes a vector of pairs will update the priorities of only select pieces, and leave all other unaffected.
+Each pair is (piece, priority).
+That is, the first item is the piece index and the second item is the priority of that piece.
+Invalid entries, where the piece index or priority is out of range, are not allowed.

 ``piece_priorities`` returns a vector with one element for each piece in the torrent.
 Each element is the current priority of that piece.